yusefmosiah/Choir.chat/docs/features/automatic_thread_titles.md

+**Status:** Implemented on 2025-04-09

 # Feature Plan: Automatic Thread Titles

 **Goal:** Implement a mechanism to automatically generate titles for new Choir threads based on the first 10 words of the AI's "Action" phase response in the initial message, without overwriting manually set titles.
+**This feature is now live.** Choir threads automatically receive a generated title based on the first 10 words of the initial AI Action phase response, unless the user manually sets a title.

 **Implementation Strategy:** Client-Side